Medically reviewed by Drugs.com. Last updated on Dec 22, 2021.

 Indications and Usage for Intralipid

-Intralipid® 20% Pharmacy Bulk Package is indicated for use in a pharmacy admixture program for the preparation of three-inone or total nutrition admixtures (TNAs) to provide a source of calories and essential fatty acids for patients requiring parenteral nutrition for extended periods of time (usually for more than 5 days) and a source of essential fatty acids for prevention of EFAD.
+Intralipid ® 10% is indicated as a source of calories and essential fatty acids for patients requiring parenteral nutrition for extended periods of time (usually for more than 5 days) and as a source of essential fatty acids for prevention of EFAD.

-The administration of Intralipid® is contraindicated in patients with disturbances of normal fat metabolism such as pathologic hyperlipemia, lipoid nephrosis or acute pancreatitis if accompanied by hyperlipidemia.
+The administration of Intralipid ® 10% is contraindicated in patients with disturbances of normal fat metabolism such as pathologic hyperlipemia, lipoid nephrosis or acute pancreatitis if accompanied by hyperlipidemia.

-Caution should be exercised in administering of Intralipid® 20% (A 20% I.V.
-Fat Emulsion) to patients with severe liver damage, pulmonary disease, anemia or blood coagulation disorders, or when there is danger of fat embolism as occurs in post traumatic fractures of the pelvis and of long bones.
+Caution should be exercised in administering Intralipid ® 10% (A 10% Intravenous Fat Emulsion) to patients with severe liver damage, pulmonary disease, anemia or blood coagulation disorders, or when there is danger of fat embolism.

 WARNING: This product contains aluminum that may be toxic.
 Aluminum may reach toxic levels with prolonged parenteral administration if kidney function is impaired.
 Premature neonates are particularly at risk because their kidneys are immature, and they require large amounts of calcium and phosphate solutions, which contain aluminum.